Theorem-like Environments in LaTeX

 style displays a boldface label and upright body text.

-\begin{definition} \label{def:ring center} Let $R$ be a ring.
+Output:\begin{definition} \label{def:ring center} Let $R$ be a ring.
 The \emph{center} of $R$ is the subring of $R$ that contains all elements $c \in R$ such that $c x = x c$ for every $x$ in $R$. \end{definition}

-I use the defintion
+I use the definition

 style define the following environments: definition